What are the most important things to know about Symfi?

 If you have taken too much Symfi, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Symfi, see the FDA drug label.

 What should I do if I forget a dose?

-If you miss aof Symfi, take the missed dose as soon as you remember it.
+If you miss a dose of Symfi, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What side effects can Symfi cause?

-- Nervous system symptoms (including dizziness, trouble concentrating, drowsiness, trouble sleeping, unusual dreams, and hallucinations).
+- Nervous system symptoms (including dizziness, trouble concentrating, drowsiness, trouble sleeping, unusual dreams, lack of coordination or balance, delusions, and hallucinations).

-- Inflammation of the ( ).
-Some children may be at risk of developing pancreatitis while taking Symfi.
-Contact your health care provider right away if your child develops signs and symptoms of pancreatitis including severe upper stomach-area pain, with or without nausea and vomiting.
+- Inflammation of the pancreas (pancreatitis) in some children.
+Contact your healthcare provider right away if your child develops signs and symptoms of pancreatitis, including severe pain in the upper stomach/abdominal area, with or without nausea and vomiting.

-- Increases in blood fat levels, such as and .
+- Increases in blood fat levels, such as cholesterol and triglycerides.